-White Gardenia – A Nature’s Abstraction Workshop
+White Gardenia – A Nature’s Abstraction Workshop Replay

-This one-day mini workshop focuses on beginning a gardenia painting with clarity and intention.
+This workshop focuses on beginning a gardenia painting with clarity and intention.
 The emphasis is on subtle values, water control, soft edges, and knowing when to pause rather than push.
 The gardenia appears simple, but its quiet whites and layered petals invite a slower, more thoughtful approach.
 This workshop is designed to help you start painting confidently and understand how to continue without overworking it.

-Product image for White Gardenia – A Nature’s Abstraction Workshop
+Product image for White Gardenia – A Nature’s Abstraction Workshop Replay

 Some paintings ask us to slow down.